 Since I want to involve my kids in my learning process, I did some research on instruments/toys that might be ideal to get them interested as well.

 The tinyPiano is part furniture, part introductory piano, and part toy.
 Definitely on the expensive side, but the reviews are great.

 The best intro instrument, since it has quiz mode and lots of sounds (animals, horns etc) that can keep even the little ones entertained.

 Yamaha PSS-F30 (€60)

 Great for those kids who already know how to play a bit and want to have some fun with the in-built sounds and accompaniments.

-For learning, I will probably start off with Pianote and also try to find a good local teacher, which shouldn’t be a problem since I live in a major city.
-There are also several books that I could try, and I also have a Skillshare membership, where I saw a few courses available.
+For learning, Pianote is a good way to start, atlhough you will want to eventually find a good local teacher.
+There are also several books that you could try, and if you have a Skillshare membershi there are a few courses available.

 - Music Files – free sheet music